gilmani/oaipmh_jats/README.md

 **Journal-meta elements have fixed values and should be edited prior to transformations.

-**The filename in xsl:result-document is also partially fixed, and must be edited for each journal prior to transformation.
+**The folder and filename generated through the href attribute in xsl:result-document is also partially fixed, and must be edited for each journal prior to transformation.

 ## Known issues: